- Have a question that's not listed?

 - You can sign up for an individual or group workshop, and learn more about our Library Research Consultations and Workshops.

-- To find information about resources owned by CUA and the other WRLC member libraries, check the WRLC Libraries Catalog in ALADIN.
+- To find information about resources owned by CUA and the other WRLC member libraries, check the WRLC Catalog.
 To find books on a particular topic, try a Keyword search.
 If you are searching for a particular book or journal title, you can search by Title, Author, or Journal Title.

-- To find more information about individual journal articles on your subject, try one of the Article and e-Journal Databases in ALADIN.
-These databases cover the major periodicals in their subject areas, so you can see what has been published.
-You may still need to search the WRLC Libraries Catalog to find out where you can get a copy of a particular journal.
+- To find more information about individual journal articles on your subject, try the Search Box for Articles or use a database under the Databases tab at CUA Libraries' homepage at http://libraries.cua.edu/.
+You may still need to search the WRLC Catalog to find out where you can get a copy of a particular print journal, if necessary.

 - Please see our page on Finding Course Reserves for help using the Course Reserve search in the WRLC Libraries Catalog, and the Blackboard system for electronic reserve.